 As you can see, moving after college can be quite expensive.
 You’ll want to have saved up some money well before you start looking for a place, and you’ll want to be cognizant of what you’ll have to pay for.
 But depending on where you’re going, your move-in costs will differ.
 Some of the costs we’ve gone over might seem like a lot, your own move-in costs may not be so high.

 However, you may look at your move-in costs and what you’ve got saved and decide you want to look at cheaper rentals to offset some of those initial costs.
 So do your research, figure out your financial situation, and you’ll be better prepared to choose a place based on your own budget.
-And don't’ forget to build your credit with Fizz before the time comes to move after college - you’ll be thankful you did!
+And don't forget to budget and build your credit with Fizz before the time comes to move after college - you’ll be thankful you did!

 Sam Lipscomb